etal/cnvkit/doc/pipeline.rst

   use in building a CNVkit reference -- assuming it was sequenced on the same platform as the other samples you're calling.

-If normal samples are not available, it will sometimes work OK to build the reference from a collection of tumor samples.
-You can use the ``scatter`` command on the raw ``.cnn`` coverage files to help choose samples with relatively minimal CNVs for use in the reference.
+If normal samples are not available, it will sometimes be acceptable to build the reference from a collection of tumor samples.
+You can use the ``scatter`` command on the raw ``.cnn`` coverage files to help choose samples with relatively minimal and non-recurrent CNVs for use in the reference.

 With no control samples
 ```````````````````````